 While there has been notable chemical recovery of surface waters from effects of acidic deposition, the recovery of forest soils and trees and aquatic biota has been mixed, as the legacy effects of a century of historical acidic deposition are difficult to overcome.
 Of greatest concern is probably the depletion of available nutrient cations (calcium, magnesium) from soil (see section 3.1.1) that can only be recovered by long-term mineral weathering (or by artificial addition through liming, see below).
 Mineral weathering is an inherently slow process in acid sensitive regions.
-Model simulations suggest the recovery of the soil exchange complex, and therefore the organisms whose health is linked to the calcium and magnesium status of soils, will only gradually occur over multiple decades.
+Model simulations suggest the recovery of the soil exchange complex, and therefore the organisms whose health is linked to the calcium and magnesium status of soils, will only gradually occur over multiple decades or centuries.
+This recovery has not yet started because available nutrient cations are still being depleted from soil.
 This delayed recovery does not bode well for species like sugar maple whose regeneration and health are closely linked to the exchangeable calcium content or base saturation of soil (Sullivan et al., 2013).
-In contrast, red spruce, which experienced decreases in cold tolerance from leaching membrane-bound calcium linked to acid deposition, is now recovering due to decreases in acidic deposition coupled with warmer winters associated with climate change (Wason and Dovciak, 2017).
+In contrast, red spruce, which experienced decreases in cold tolerance from leaching membrane-bound calcium linked to acid deposition, is now recovering due to decreases in acidic deposition coupled with warmer winters associated with climate change (Wason and Dovciak, 2017; Kosiba et al. 2017).

 Although chemical recovery of ecosystems has been evident in northern North America and Europe and some recovery of aquatic biota has been reported (Josephson et al., 2014), wide spread biological recovery from acidic deposition has lagged (Baldigo et al., 2016).
 First, chemical recovery of surface waters from acidic deposition must precede biological recovery (Driscoll et al., 2001).
 Following chemical recovery, lower trophic organisms must recover before higher trophic organisms, such as fish.
 If fish communities are lost due to acidification, they must reenter the ecosystem through migration or stocking.
 Finally, the acid-resistant communities that have adapted to acidic conditions or new organisms that are more tolerant to changing climate may make it difficult for organisms that were prevalent prior to the advent of acidic deposition to recover and resume their prominence in aquatic ecosystems.